thecrazyrussian/sveltekit-adapter-browser-extension/README.md

 ## Configuration

 To specify your own manifest information (it will be merged with the generated one), simply have a manifest file local within your app directory.
+It grabs the package.json's version and name by default.
+Uses uppercased an split name for manifest deault action title.

 ## Roadmap